 Concussions in Youth Athletes - California

-Already existing law found in the Cal Education Code (Cal.
+The California law is found under the California Education Code (Cal.
 Educ.
-Code Section 35179.1 (c)(6), known as the 1998 California High School Coaching Education and Training Program requires that coaches be certified in CPR and first aid and have a basic understanding of the signs and symptoms of concussions and the appropriate response to concussions.
-Governor Brown signed AB 25 into law on October 4, 2011, which can be found at sections 38131(6) and 49475 of the Education Code.
+Code Section 35179.1 (c)(6), known as the 1998 California High School Coaching Education and Training Program) requires that coaches be certified in CPR and first aid and have a basic understanding of the signs and symptoms of concussions and the appropriate response to concussions.
+The California law can be found at sections 38131(6) and 49475 of the Education Code.
 (Cal.
 Educ.
-Code § 38131(6)).
-On September 30, 2013, AB 588 was approved by the governor and expanded the applicability §49475 to charter and private schools.
+Code § 38131(6)). §674539(b) (Cal.
+Educ.
+Code) requires adoption and implementation of guidelines to prevent, assess, and treat sports-related concussions.

 The official versions of sections 38131(6), 35179.1, 49475, 67451 and 67453 are currently available online at: